Thank you for your interest in our product. Our financial expert will connect with you shortly to help you choose the best plan.

 Key Takeaways

-Subrogation in insurance allows insurers to recover losses from a third party responsible for the insured damage.
+Subrogation in insurance allows insurers to recover losses from a third party responsible for the insured damage

-Once an insurer pays a claim, the legal right to seek compensation shifts from the insured to the insurer.
+Once an insurer pays a claim, the legal right to seek compensation shifts from the insured to the insurer

-Subrogation prevents policyholders from receiving double compensation for the same loss.
+Subrogation prevents policyholders from receiving double compensation for the same loss

-The waiver of subrogation allows insured parties to block the insurer’s right to recover losses, often at a higher premium.
+The waiver of subrogation allows insured parties to block the insurer’s right to recover losses, often at a higher premium

-Subrogation differs from indemnity, as it involves legal rights transfer, while indemnity ensures compensation is limited to the actual loss.
+Subrogation differs from indemnity, as it involves legal rights transfer, while indemnity ensures compensation is limited to the actual loss

-Meaning of Subrogation in Insurance
+What is the Principle of Subrogation in Insurance Law?

-Subrogation in insurance is a legal right of the insurance company to legally pursue a third-party responsible for the damages/insurance loss caused to the insured.
+Subrogation in insurance is a legal right of the insurance company to legally pursue a third party responsible for the damages/insurance loss caused to the insured.
 Subrogation is done to recover the claim amount insurance company pays to the insured for the damages.

 This principle works in the following scenarios: